 The ability of a golfer to break 100 depends on several elements:

-Male golfers have an average handicap of roughly 16.1; female golfers have an average of around 28.9.
+- Male golfers have an average handicap of roughly 16.1; female golfers have an average of around 28.9.
 Lower handicapped golfers are more likely to routinely score less than 100.

-Practice sessions are quite vital.
+- Practice sessions are quite vital.
 Your performance will much increase if you spend time on the driving range, work on your short game, and participate in deliberate practice sessions.

-Golf Course: Your scores also depend on the level of challenge the golf course you use presents.
+- Your scores also depend on the level of challenge the golf course you use presents.
 Longer courses with more risks and demanding greens might make breaking 100 more difficult.

 Advice to Support Your Breaking of 100

-Get good at the Short Game.
 The short game allows one to save a good number of strokes.
 Pay especially attention to chipping, pitching, and putting.
-Practice lag throwing to cut three-putts over time.
+Practice lag throwing to cut three points over time.

 Regular visits to the driving range will enable you to improve consistency in your long game.
 Practice straight ball hitting and hazard avoidance.

-Course Management: Take wise golf.
+Take wise golf.
 Try for the fairway’s center and green; stay away from dangerous strokes that can result in penalties.
 Your scores will be much lowered by hitting the green in control.
+Understanding your talents and shortcomings is essential.
+During practice, play to your strong points and improve on your weak ones.

 Make sure your clubs are fit for your game.
 The right golf ball can also make a difference, as some are designed to reduce spin and enhance distance.